 python server.py

-To use the server with Claude Desktop, you'll need to edit the Claude Desktop configuration file located at:
+To integrate with Claude Desktop, edit the Claude Desktop configuration file:

 %APPDATA%\Claude\claude_desktop_config.json